greenmg2003/osu-Mg-skin/CONTRIBUTING.md

 \+ Toxic behaviour, bragging at any kind will be resulted in a lock from chatting in discussion, so please consider thinking **twice** before acting

 \+ Avoid spamming too much or members in the chat will be in chaos.
 (Yes, I'm serious that you can spam to express what you wanna say, I allowed, but please avoid ruining mood of others just because of your spam)

+## 5. How to contribute?

+Okay so, this is how:

+### Issue:

+Straight up commit creating a new issue in the issue tab

+### Pull request:

+Step 1: Fork this repo

+Step 2: Upload the file onto the version branch you desire in the fork.
+Do note that you need to be careful on this.

+Step 3: Go back to here, switch to tab: "Pull request", then make the comparision between your branch and the version you want to request

+Step 4: "Create pull request" and type everything you want, from the title to description.

+More details can be found here: https://opensource.com/article/19/7/create-pull-request-github

 -----------------------------------------------------------------------------------